guoyu07/meta64/docs/code-notes.md

 ## Markdown

 Meta64 allows markdown text to be entered into content fields and renders them using standard markdown syntax.
-The markdown formatter api we use is PageDown.

 https://code.google.com/p/pagedown/